zxzcherish/work-hacks/README.md

 Target of the code:
 1. Fetch attachements out from the chosen emails, save them to a path you determined
 2. Remove the attachments from emails, and leave the link of the file by path and filename in the original email

+Using method:
+1. Create a module
+2. Paste the code into it, change the directory name if you like
+3. Multi-choose your emails
+4. Run the VBA module